 The Department of Linguistics offers an M.A. major in Applied Linguistics, a B.A. major in General Linguistics, a B.A. minor in Linguistics with four areas of concentration, a B.A. minor in Japanese Language, and a five-course module in Teaching English as a Foreign Language (TEFL) as well as a four-course module in Computer Assisted Language Learning (CALL).
 The department also offers specialized language training in English as a Second Language (ESL), Arabic, Chinese, Japanese, and Swahili.

-The mission of the Department of Linguistics is to (1) engage students and faculty in linguistic theory and empirical research, (2) provide professional-level teacher education to novice and experienced language teachers, (3) offer language instruction to learners of Arabic, Chinese, English, Indonesian, Japanese, Swahili and a small selection of additional African and Southeast Asian languages.
+The mission of the Department of Linguistics is to (1) engage students and faculty in linguistic theory and empirical research, (2) provide professional-level teacher education to novice and experienced language teachers, (3) offer language instruction to learners of Arabic, Chinese, English, Japanese, and Swahili.

 The three components of the department’s mission are described in more detail below.